 To: [Employee’s Lawyer]

-Subject: Re: Without Prejudice Your Client [Employee]
+Subject: Re: Without Prejudice Your Client [name of employee]

 In Strictest Confidence